guntribam/stack-demo/README.md

 export default {actions, types, reducer, selector}
 ```

 It is important that you export the service files via the feature's `index.js`.
-This is true for both the app service files and the api service files.
 ### _app/src/service/index.js_
 ```javascript
 import counter from './counter'